-As of December 31, 2022 and 2021, the Authority had a total net deficit of approximately \$82.2 million and \$181.5 million, respectively.
-The Authority primarily plans to fund this net deficit with increased annual growth in toll operations revenues and other nonoperating revenues.
+As of December 31, 2023 and 2022, the Authority had a total net investment of approximately \$67.4 million and a total net deficit of \$82.2 million, respectively.

-(m) Income Taxes
+(n) Income Taxes

 The income derived by the Authority is exempt from federal income tax under the provisions of Internal Revenue Code Section 115 and as a governmental entity that is not a college or university, the Authority is not subject to any unrelated business income tax under Internal Revenue Code Section 511.
 Accordingly, no provision for the payment or refund of income taxes has been made in the accompanying basic financial statements.